Dati del Data Protection Officier (DPO) - Responsabile della Protezione dei Dati(RPD)

 This type of service allows you to manage a database of email contacts, telephone contacts or any other type of contacts used to communicate with you.

 These services may also allow you to collect data relating to the date and time of display of messages by the User, as well as the User's interaction with them, such as information on clicks on links placed in messages.

-MailChimp is an address management and emailing service provided by MailChimp
+Substack is an address management and emailing service provided by Substack

 Personal data collected: email.